Hawkesbury Hawks: History

-After back to back disappointing seasons 2012-2014 the Hawks needed a change.
+After back-to-back disappointing seasons from 2012 to 2014, the Hawks needed a change.
 Owner Sylvain Landers made a dramatic move and brought in Head coach Rick Dorval.
-Dorval brought with him a successful track record of turning around struggling franchises with the Gloucester Rangers and the Ottawa Jr Sens achieving Coach of the Year in 2012-2013.
-In the 2014-2015 season the Hawks went from last in the league standings to fifth overall.
-With a rebuilt team in 2015-2016 the Hawks continued to move forward finishing third overall with only three points separating them from first place.
+Dorval brought with him a successful track record of turning around struggling franchises with the Gloucester Rangers and the Ottawa Jr. Senators achieving Coach of the Year in 2012–13.
+In the 2014–15 season, the Hawks went from last in the league standings to fifth overall.
+With a rebuilt team in 2015–16, the Hawks continued to move forward finishing third overall with only three points separating them from first place.

-For the 2015-16 CCHL season, the Hawks dropped their original colors of Blue, Gold, Red and White and adopted the same colors of the Vancouver Canucks consisting of Blue, Green and White.
+For the 2015–16 CCHL season, the Hawks dropped their original colors of blue, gold, red and white and adopted the same colors of the Vancouver Canucks of the National Hockey League, consisting of blue, green and white.